-It turns out, it’s totally normal.
+It turns out, it’s not a defect.

 A little over a month ago, I made this post on Reddit, describing an unpleasant acidic note I encountered in 40 Celsius storage.
 Please read that post for context before continuing.
 Since making that post, there have been some interesting developments.